 Supportive Services for Returning Citizens

-The cooperative program of Lutheran Social Services of Illinois-Prisoner & Family Ministry and Our Brothers’ Keepers of Southern Illinois as an ecumenical faith-based organization is dedicated to the full integration of formerly incarcerated persons, “returning citizens” into the St. Clair County, Illinois, community.
+OBK continues to be dedicated to their mission and vision as an ecumenical faith-based organization dedicated to the full integration of formerly incarcerated persons (returning citizens) into the St. Clair County, Illinois community.